SERENADE: A Parallel Randomized Algorithm Suite for Crossbar Scheduling in Input-Queued Switches: Introduction

 \section{Introduction}

 The volumes of network traffic across the Internet and in data-centers continue to grow relentlessly, thanks to existing and emerging data-intensive applications, such as Big Data analytics, cloud computing, and video streaming.
-At the same time, the number of network-connected devices also grows explosively, fueled by the wide adoption of smart phones and the emergence of the Internet of things.
-To transport and ``direct" this massive amount of traffic to their respective destinations, routers and switches capable of connecting a large number of ports and operating at very high per-port speeds are badly needed.
+At the same time, the number of network-connected devices also grows explosively, fueled by the wide adoption of smart phones and the emergence of the Internet of things. \modifiedHL{ To transport and ``direct'' this massive amount of traffic to their respective destinations, switches and routers capable of connecting a large number of ports (called high-radix), and operating at very high per-port speeds are badly needed.
+Motivated by this rapidly growing need, much research has been devoted to, and significant breakthroughs made, on the hardware designs for fast high-radix switching fabrics recently ({\it e.g.},~\cite{cakir2016HighRadix,Dai2017HighRadix}).
+Indeed, these recent breakthroughs have made fast high-radix switching hardware not only technologically feasible but also economically and environmentally (more energy-efficient) favorable, as compared to low-radix switching hardware~\cite{cakir2016HighRadix}. }

 Most of today's switches and routers adopt an input-queued crossbar switch architecture. \autoref{fig: input-queued-switch} shows a generic input-queued switch employing a crossbar to interconnect $N$ input ports with $N$ output ports.
 Each input port has $N$ Virtual Output Queues (VOQs).
 A VOQ $j$ at input port $i$ serves as a buffer for the packets going into input port $i$ destined for output port $j$.
 The use of VOQs solves the Head-of-Line (HOL) blocking issue~\cite{KarolHluchyjMorgan1987HOL}, which severely limits the throughput of the switching system.